 - Monetary policy: When interest rates increase, the cost of borrowing increases; when exchange rates fluctuate, businesses borrowing foreign currency or importing are susceptible to exchange rate risks.

-This is a group of factors caused by the business itself, which can be prevented if well managed:
+This is a group of factors caused by the business itself and can be completely overcome with technology:

 - Poor governance: No financial planning, no clear capital strategy leads to inefficient use of capital.